MNelson001/b2b/README.md

 Utilize GC Storage and Database to get familiar ( )

-Deploy to Google Cloud Platform App Engine. ( )
+~~Deploy to Google Cloud Platform App Engine. ( )~~ Deploy to Firebase because its cool (X)
+  - Waiting on DNS issue to be resolved so domain https://budget2beautiful.com works.

 Try not to give up on the endless hell that is developing a website for my significant other. ( )